dpellenwood/flexible-posts-widget/readme.txt

 == Description ==
 The default Recent Posts widget is exceptionally basic.
 I always find myself in need of a way to easily display a selection of posts from any combination post type or taxonomy.
 Hence, Flexible Post Widget.

 Flexible Posts Widget (FPW) is more than just a simple alternative to the default Recent Posts widget.
 With many per-instance options it is highly customizable and allows advanced users to display the resulting posts virtually any way imaginable.

-Version 3.0 is a major enhancement as widgets can now get posts by *both* post type and/or taxonomy & term as well as select *multiple* post types and terms.
-Previous versions of the plugin only allowed post type *or* taxonomy & term queries, not both.

 = Features & options =
 * Customizable widget title